Here’s wishing you a very Happy New Year! I have purchased the LOMS program, and I must thank you, for the videos have been immensely useful.

-People tend to get extremely nervous the more they feel they "have" to do well on an interview.
-In sports, particularly in American sports, the term is "choking" under pressure.
+People tend to get extremely nervous the more they feel they “have” to do well in an interview.
+In sports, particularly in American sports, the term is “choking” under pressure.

 The example of this is the most talented athlete who is attending the last Olympics of their lifetime… someone who has won medals, but never won Gold…. and they choke and don’t do well.

 Basically, this cause of nervousness comes from caring too much about the outcome at an emotional level.
 It is the perception that: “If I do not pass this interview, my career is over.”

 One of my ongoing fascinations is the psychology of performance.

 In my research, there is an optimal amount of stress to get one to perform well.

 Care too little, and you don’t try hard enough.
 Care too much, and the burden is overwhelming.
 Care a lot (but not too much), it allows you to channel that slightly nervous energy into performance.

 I remember one friend in school who I was giving a practice case.
 The person had convinced themselves that 15 years of work would be meaningless unless they passed this next interview… and the stress was so bad, that in the middle of the practice interview, I asked the person “What is 2 + 2?”

 If this is an issue, the key to making it a non-issue is to write out on a piece of paper 50 reasons why not passing a particular interview is not a big deal.